 If you want to give your child a head start in life, it could be worth investing in their future as this could give their savings an opportunity to grow further over the years (as any gains they make won't be tied to set interest rates).

 If this appeals to you, then there are many ways to go about investing for your child.
-For example, you could buy investments on their behalf, then put the money that's been gained in an account for them and give them access to it when you're ready.
-Alternatively, as a parent or guardian, you could open a Junior Stocks and Shares ISA for your little one with a provider such as Wealthify who will do the hard work of choosing the investments for you.
+For example, as a parent or guardian, you could open a Junior Stocks and Shares ISA for your little one with a provider such as Wealthify who will do the hard work of choosing the investments for you.

 With the latter option, your kid will be able to earn profits tax-free.
 But that’s not the only benefit.
 If you invest in a Junior ISA, your child’s money will be locked away and nobody, not even you, will be able to dip into it at any time.
 This means that their money could have more potential to flourish as it will be invested for longer.